-For some people, such as women who use birth control pills and people who have diabetes or high blood sugar, smoking poses an even greater risk to the heart and blood vessels.
+For some people, such as women who use birth control pills and people who have blood sugar problems, smoking poses an even greater risk to the heart and blood vessels.

-Secondhand smoke has all the same problems of regular smoking, but it’s just not as “concentrated”.
+Secondhand smoke has all the same problems as regular smoking, but it’s just not as “concentrated”.

 Secondhand smoke is the smoke that comes from the burning end of a cigarette, cigar, or pipe.
 It also refers to smoke that’s breathed out by a person who is smoking.

-My point with today’s short article is to remind you that smoking is bad for you, obviously… However, lung cancer is the LEAST of your problems when it comes to smoking.
+My point with today’s short article is to remind you that smoking is bad for you, obviously… However, lung problems are the LEAST of your problems when it comes to smoking.

 A much bigger problem is the decrease in blood flow and circulation, which affect every organ and cell in your body.

 - If you’re over the age of 35,

 - if you have blood sugar or blood pressure problems,

 - if you don’t eat healthy, etc., etc….